Wuvist/sgx3000/proposal_draft.md

 TQ / LH

-# 4.The development path of SG equity market.
+# 4.The development path of SG equity market

-[todo] refine wording WW
-Major events of SGX in chronical order:
+SGX was formed on 1 December 1999 as a holding company, as a merge of three former exchange companies.

+Since then, the major events in SG equity market are:
-- S Chip 龙筹股 China-concept stocks on SGX
+- S Chip(龙筹股) China-concept stocks on SGX
   - 2010, 153 S Chip stocks
-- Peak at Oct 2007
+- Oct 2007: STI'shistorical peak at 3805.07
-- Asian Finacial Crisis
-- Global Financial Crisis
+- 2007-2008 Global Financial Crisis
-- Bottom at Mar 2009
+- Feb 2009: STI's 20 year low at 1594.87
 - 2015–2016 Chinese stock market turbulence
-- Covid-19
+- Dec 2019-Mar 2021: Covid-19
-  - Event analysis
-  - STI did bounch back
-- 2023 Top financial centre in APAC
+- 2023: SG overtake HK become Top 1 financial centre in APAC

-Compare beta with GDP growth
+We would performance event analysis of Covid-19 to see how it impact SG equity market, and recovered with comparison to HANG SENG INDEX (HSI) and SPX.

 # 5. Simulated investment in SG equity market